Robotmurlock/MATF-NI-Mapper/README.md

 “continuous deformation” of f into g.
 At time 0 we have the function f, at time 1 we have the function g.

-Famous example is the `mug and donut`
-`homotopy`.
-Informally, two continous functions from one topological space to another are called `homotopic` if one can be `continuosly deformed` into another.
-Such a deformation being called a `homotopy` between the two functions.
+Famous example is the `mug and donut homotopy`.
+Informally, two continous functions from one topological space to another are called `homotopic` if one can be `continuously deformed` into another.
+Such a deformation being called a homotopy between the two functions.
 [1, 2]

 ![iris](docs/images/mug-donut.gif)